MaryShot

 • Specific needs and expectations of target users when visiting a photography website.

-• Create an effective information architecture that organizes content logically.
+• Develop an effective information architecture that organizes content in a logical manner.

 Define